swemoh/spatial-ocean-carbon-flux-recon/README.md

 # A Deep Spatial Emulator for the Reconstruction of Ocean Carbon Uptake

-This repository contains the code for my master's thesis on **Applying deep learning architectures to estimate ocean surface carbon dioxide flux based on spatiotemporal data**.
+This repository contains the code for the work on **A Deep Spatial Emulator for the Reconstruction of Ocean Carbon Uptake**.
 It provides tools for **data preprocessing, model training, and evaluation** on the FOCI-MOPS v1 ocean simulation dataset.

 ---